HasinaAkhter/agoodlifeguideUp/README.md

 # This is a website that provides useful information related to health and fitness.

-The website previously was built before from scratch using html and css but this time I use CSS frameowrk bootstrap A subscription form was bult on php and structured and styled with html and css
+1. The website  was built  using  bootstrap
+2.A subscription form was built on php and structured, styled with html and css
+3. Here is the link of the site : https://hasinaakhter.github.io/agoodlifeguideUp/.
+4. Enjoy reading information provided in this site and STAY HEALTHY